 DAY 8/ Sunday

-Accommodation: Derwent Bridge Chalets or Mt Field Retreat (or similar)
+Accommodation: Mt Field Retreat (or similar)

 Meals: Breakfast